 Reviving the American Dream

-Wendell Berry often says, “What the world needs is people that see something that needs to be done, and they just start doing it”
+“What the world needs is people that see something that needs to be done, and they just start doing it.”

-I have crossed the country over 100 times driving trucks, listening to working people, farmers and business folks for quite some time.
+I have crossed this amazing country over one-hundred times driving trucks, delivering furniture, listening to working people — farmers and business folks alike — for quite some time.
 I am ready to start doing something about what I have heard them say.
+I am now campaigning to hear what you have to say and stand to be a voice for all of us.

-I will commit my efforts in Washington and in NC’s Thirteenth District to overturn Citizens United, stop the effort to ratchet up the War on Drugs, work toward significant progress in mental health reform, and fight to join the industrialized world in regards to healthcare.
+I will commit my efforts in Washington and in NC’s 13th district to overturn Citizens United, stop the hollow and malicious efforts to ratchet up the War on Drugs, work toward significant progress in mental health reform, and fight to join the industrialized world in regards to healthcare.

-The US has been on some twisted experiment for far too long, seeking to prove we can drive down the cost of healthcare at the mercy of lobbyists and dark money.
-We cannot.
+The US has been subjected to a vicious and twisted profit-driven experiment for far too long, seeking to prove that we can drive down the cost of healthcare at the mercy of lobbyists and dark money.
+We cannot afford to accept it any longer.

 I am a Quaker, a faith tradition and community in NC with an irrefutable reputation of working tirelessly to improve our lives with commitments to justice, peace and equality.

-The 13th District race was the closest Congressional race in NC in 2016.
-Do not forget that the AHCA passed the House by 2 votes.
-The 2018 election will be tight, but with your help we can repeal Ted Budd and win back one of those votes.
+The 13th district race was the closest Congressional race in NC in 2016.
+Do not forget that the AHCA passed the House by TWO votes.
+The closest race in the 2018 Congressional election will easily be here in North Carolina.
+With your help, we can repeal Ted Budd and have a voice in Washington that makes our state proud again.

 DID I MENTION NO TO FRACKING